rarevia/cupathology/content/grossing/breast/mastectomy/mastectomy.md

   - {{< color_pill color="Green" textcolor="#fff" >}}Medial{{< /color_pill >}}-to-{{< color_pill color="MediumBlue" textcolor="#fff" >}}lateral{{< /color_pill >}}
   - {{< color_pill color="DarkOrange" textcolor="#fff" >}}Anterior{{< /color_pill >}}-to-{{< color_pill color="Black" textcolor="#fff" >}}posterior{{< /color_pill >}}

-- Ink the specimen according to the protocol ([see Sample dictaiton for the inking conventions](#dictation)).
+- Ink the specimen according to the protocol ([see Sample dictation for the inking conventions](#dictation)).
 Any deviations from the standard inking convention must be noted on the requisition sheet.
 - Serially section the specimen perpendicular to the superior-inferior axis into thin slices (approximately 1 cm or less) trying to get teh posterior surface in each slice.
 Cut the slices deep enough to be able to view the whole slice.
 If skin is present along the anterior surface, it will help hold the specimen together.
 - When the entire specimen is sectioned, collect a sample for the tissue bank (if this was consented for); othewise, put the specimen into formalin.
 - If a clip or savi scout is dislodged, secure a safety pin in the slice/location for reference.